Updated information on removal of suspension of inbound passenger arrivals to Sri Lanka and home quarantine for the Fully Vaccinated

 New guidelines on quarantine measures effective from 08 July 2021 with amendmends effective from 17 July 2021

-All travellers arriving in Sri Lanka should carry a negative report of a COVID-19 test done within 72 hours prior to embarkation.
+All travellers of two years of age and above arriving in Sri Lanka should carry a negative report of a COVID-19 test done within 72 hours prior to embarkation.
 Pre-departure COVID-19 Rapid Antigen test reports are not accepted.
 Please note that Airlines do not accept NHS Covid-19 testing for international travel.
 Information on providers of Covid-19 testing for international travel is available on the UK Government web portal at the link https://www.gov.uk/government/publications/list-of-private-providers-of-coronavirus-testing.
 All travellers must undergo a PCR test on arrival (On Arrival (Day One) test) and stay at a quatrantine hotel or quarantine centre until the result of the On Arrival (Day One) PCR test is available.

 Passengers who have obtained the recommended doses of COVID vaccination (2 doses of AstraZeneca/Pfizer/Moderna or one dose of Johnson & Johnson) and departing two weeks after the completion of vaccination are considered as Fully Vaccinated.